CMath plugin for Take Command / TCC / TCC/LE

 :ans*2

-Just remember that ANS changes every time you use CMath.
+Just remember that the value of ANS changes every time you use CMath.
 After the second line, ANS will be 14, not 7.

 CMath calls the same function that @EVAL uses internally.
 You can use any operator or function that is legal in @EVAL: